goosewood/blurlock-neofetch/README.md

     for_window [instance='lock'] floating enable; focus floating

-I have compton command on their, but you can remove those or add whatever composite manager you use.
-I like transperant terminals, but if I don't want people reading my screen when I get up, that doesn't work lol.
+I have compton command on there, but you can remove those or add whatever composite manager you use.
+I like transparent terminals, but if I don't want people reading my screen when I get up, that doesn't work lol.